darwin642/CLOUD-DEVOPS-HOMELAB/hm/readme.en.md

 The comparison is based on my own practical experience rather than theoretical benchmarks or marketing material.

+> [!WARNING]
-If you are in this page, you have either fully readen my documentation, or you came here mistakenly.
+> If you are in this page, you have either fully readen my documentation, or you came here mistakenly.
+If you are here with no clue, please return.
+This is the finalized opinion page.

 ---